 A word about extensions.
 I'm a reasonable man.
-If you encounter trouble, talk to me.
+If you encounter trouble, talk to me before the deadline passes.
 I will consider extensions only after we talk.
 And if you do something stupid, really come talk to me.
 We all succumb to stupid sometime or other.
 No need to be embarrassed.
 Truth by told, we all have red faces.
-As Hamlet says to Ophelia: "I am myself indifferent honest, but yet I could accuse me of such things that it were better my mother had not borne me" (1.3.)
+As Hamlet says to Ophelia: "I am myself indifferent honest, but yet I could accuse me of such things that it were better my mother had not borne me" (1.3.).

 What to do with a returned essay

 I intend my comments to be targeted and helpful.
 So at your convenience, read through the essay once to register your current thoughts about your work—and be honest with yourself.
 Good writers are stern critics of their work and fresh reading usually spotlights new faults.
 Then read the essay again, line by line, reading my comments and understanding my notes.
 Each of them should give you insight into how to improve.
 If they don't, let's talk.
 Once you've read the essay through twice, you should have a clear and concrete understanding of what you did well, what you need to improve–and how to go about improving next time.
 I try to converse with your essays as if I'm talking to you; so think of the comments not as criticisms but as conversation starters.

 Revising is one of the best ways to improve your writing skills, and your grade.
 To encourage and reward that effort, you can rewrite any full-length, outside-of-class essay for a grade replacement.